benjamin-dcs/gauge-card-pro/README.md

 - 🎨 Every element in the card can have its colour defined.
 This can be a single colour or two colours for light- or darkmode.
 Of course, allows templating!
 - 👬 Set `value` and `value_text` independently
 - 👀 Two labels underneath the gauge
+- ✨ Additional icon indicator next to the gauge
+- 🎨 Automatic color interpolation for `severity` gauges
 - 😶‍🌫️ Native ability to hide the background

 #### Basic customization examples